microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 details).
 This elevated version of the file will only be accessible by the elevated Terminal, so an attacker cannot hijack the contents of the file.
 This will help mitigate the UX discomfort caused by prompting on every commandline launched.
-This should mean that the discomfort is only
+This should mean that the discomfort is only limited to the first elevated launch of a particular profile.
+Subsequent launches (without modifying the `commandline`) will work as they always have.

 The dialog for confirming these commandlines should have a link to the docs for "Learn more...".
 Transparency in the face of this dialog should